spaceadh/FairLottery/README.md

 2. Unequal Number of Winners and Prizes:
 - The program allows for an unequal number of winners and prizes.
 If the number of winners is less than the number of prizes, all prizes are allocated to winners sequentially until all prizes are allocated.
-- If the number of winners is more than the number of prizes, the excess winners are ignored, the program exits gracefully.
+- If the number of winners is more than the number of prizes, the excess winners are ignored, following the Last In, First Out (LIFO) principle.

 3. Empty Inputs:
 - The program handles cases where the user enters empty strings for prize values or winner names.